Dyspareunia: Painful Intercourse

 This discussion covers just a few important points to help begin the conversation about this sensitive topic.
 If you or someone you know is dealing with painful sex, please see the references below for more detailed information.

-- When Sex Hurts: A Woman’s Guide to Banishing Sexual Pain by Andrew Goldstein, MD, Caroline Pukall, PhD, and Irwin Goldstein, MD; Da Capo Press; New York, NY; January 2011.
+- When Sex Hurts: A Woman’s Guide to Banishing Sexual Pain.
+Da Capo Press; New York, NY; January 2011.

-- Healing Painful Sex: A Woman’s Guide to Confronting, Diagnosing, and Treating Sexual Pain by Deborah Coady, MD, and Nancy Fish, MSW, MPH; Seal Press; New York, NY; November 2011.
+- Coady D, Fish N. Healing Painful Sex: A Woman’s Guide to Confronting, Diagnosing, and Treating Sexual Pain.
+Seal Press; New York, NY; November 2011.